 - Catching and Interception – Catching is stopping a moving object in the hands or arms.
 Interception is stopping an object like a ball without actually holding it.
 For example, heading the ball or blocking a ball with the chest in football.

 - Throwing and Striking – Throwing is to propel an object through the air with the motion of the arm or hand and this can be in the form of underarm, sidearm or overarm.
 Striking is the act of contacting an object either stationary or moving, with either the hand or implement in a hand or hands such as a bat.

-- Kicking and Punting – Kicking is to propel an object such as a ball which is stationary or oncoming through the air with the motion of the foot or leg and punting is the same motion with the ball being dropped from the hands.
+- Kicking and Punting – Kicking is to propel an object such as a ball that is stationary or oncoming through the air with the motion of the foot or leg and punting is the same motion with the ball being dropped from the hands.

 Although they are not separate, because to kick, you need to be able to intercept it and to intercept it, you need to be able locomote.
-But it does make it easier to think of fundamental perceptual motor skills in these categories.
+But it does make it easier to think of fundamental perceptual-motor skills in these categories.